 - Obligation to avoid fraud or concealment

-There are a number of policy exclusions that often provide the justification for an insurer’s bad faith defense.
+There are a number of policy exclusions that often provide the justification for an insurer’s defense of a claim denial.
 The exclusion might be related to the denial of a benefit or a reservation of right, which involves preserving the right to deny the claim at a later point or to pursue a declaratory judgment.

-If the insurance company defends against a bad faith claim based on a policy exclusion, the insurer will assert a factual defense.
-In other words, the insurer will allege that the exclusion applies to the specific facts of the case, so the denial was valid rather than a bad faith denial of coverage.
-The insurer has the burden of proof on the issue of establishing that the exclusion applies to the facts of a bad faith claim.
+If the insurance company defends against a denied claim based on a policy exclusion, the insurer will assert a factual defense.
+In other words, the insurer will allege that the exclusion applies to the specific facts of the case, so the denial was valid.
+The insurer has the burden of proof on the issue of establishing that the exclusion applies to the facts of a claim.
 By contrast, the insured bears the burden of proof regarding whether the loss occurred during the policy term and the types of coverage provided by the policy.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at[email protected].